-Your AI-written article reads smoothly, covers the topic, has SEO basics right — and ranks position 47.
+Your AI-written article reads smoothly, covers the topic, and has the SEO basics right — and it ranks position 47.
 The top 10 results all say roughly what your article says.
-AdSense rejects with “unoriginal content” or “low value content.”
+AdSense rejects it for “low value content” or “unoriginal content.”
 Time on page is 30 seconds.
 The article isn’t wrong; it’s just the same as everything else.

 Common causes